danielrd6/ifscube/docs/intro.rst

 the requirements already installed.
 The following command will create an environment named `ifscube` in your system, and subsequently switch to this environment.
+If you want to give another name to the ifscube environment, all you have to do is change the first line in the `environment.yml` file.

 .. code-block:: bash